Leonardo-Boss/suckless-site/sta.li/faq.md

 What's wrong with glibc?
 ------------------------
 We think nearly everything is wrong with it.
-It's enormous complexity, it's lack of good structure and well separated object files (otherwise linking trivial programs wouldn't result in 600kb oberhead) and even worse than that, it's design decision to use ldopen for certain "separated" library features (NSS, locales, IDN, ...), which makes it nearly impossible to use glibc for static linking in non-trivial programs.
+Its enormous complexity, its lack of good structure and well separated object files (otherwise linking trivial programs wouldn't result in 600kb oberhead) and even worse than that, its design decision to use ldopen for certain "separated" library features (NSS, locales, IDN, ...), which makes it nearly impossible to use glibc for static linking in non-trivial programs.
-Unfortunately for certain tools we will ship glibc for pragmatic reasons.
-Of course Ulrich Drepper disagrees[2].
+Unfortunately, for certain tools we will ship glibc for pragmatic reasons.
+Of course, Ulrich Drepper disagrees[2].

 Aren't statically linked executables less secure?
 ----------------------------------------------
-Several people argue (with implicitely requiring ABI-stability) that dynamically linked executables benefit from security fixes in libraries they depend on.
-This is true, however the opposite is also true: if there is a security flaw in a dynamically linked library all programs are affected whereas statically executables won't be affected in such a scenario (assumed they have been linked against secure libraries).
+Several people argue (with implicitly requiring ABI-stability) that dynamically linked executables benefit from security fixes in libraries they depend on.
+This is true, however the opposite is also true: if there is a security flaw in a dynamically linked library, all programs are affected; whereas statically executables won't be affected in such a scenario (assuming they have been linked against secure libraries).

-We know that there is some overhead in re-compiling all affected executables if a dependent library is insecure, but we don't see this as a critical dis-advantage, because we also focus on a small and maintainable userland, where only one tool for each task exists.
+We know that there is some overhead in re-compiling all affected executables if a dependent library is insecure, but we don't see this as a critical disadvantage, because we also focus on a small and maintainable userland, where only one tool for each task exists.

-Another argument often heared is, that static function have predictable addresses, whereas dynamic linking provides the ability of address randomization.
-We have two answers to this: the first is, technically it is possible to use platform-independent code in static executables and hence assumed the kernel supports address randomization for executables we have a similar feature.
-The second answer is in reality address randomization is predictable and we usually see the same addresses when a dynamic library is loaded or has been pre-loaded again and again.
+Another argument often heard is that static functions have predictable addresses, whereas dynamic linking provides the ability of address randomization.
+We have two answers to this.
+The first is: Technically it is possible to use platform-independent code in static executables and hence assuming the kernel supports address randomization for executables we have a similar feature.
+The second is: In reality, address randomization is predictable and we usually see the same addresses when a dynamic library is loaded or has been pre-loaded again and again.
 Thus we consider this as an issue with low impact and this is not a real focus for us.